-Also if the kick is not relaxed enough then the legs will feel heavy and the downbeat of the kick will not provide enough propulsion to maintain movement through the water.
+Also, if the kick is not relaxed enough, then the legs will feel heavy, and the downbeat of the kick will not provide enough propulsion to maintain movement through the water.

-Over longer distances a 2 beat cycle is best for front crawl as it is less energy consuming and allows the arms to provide most or all of the power.
+Over longer distances, a 2-beat cycle is best for front crawl as it is less energy-consuming and allows the arms to provide most or all of the power.

-If you wish to develop your front crawl leg kick further you may consider trying some fins.
+If you wish to develop your front crawl leg kick further, you may consider trying some fins.
 They will help you to kick in a relaxed way and help develop your leg kick technique.